open-pioneer/trails-starter/docs/dev/Guide.md

 Documentation is generated using [TypeDoc](https://typedoc.org/) and is configured in the main `tsconfig.json` (key `"typedocOptions"`).
 The API documentation is written into `dist/docs`.

+### `pnpm run build-license-report`

+Create a license report for dependencies used by the project.
+The report is written to `dist/license-report.html`.
+The source code for report generation is located in `support/create-license-report.ts`.
+Configuration happens via `support/license-config.yaml`.

 ### `pnpm run preview`

-Starts a local http server serving the contents of the `dist` directory.
+Starts a local http server serving the contents of the `dist/www` directory.

 ### `pnpm run clean`